NG-Joseph/learning-react-spring/README.md

 # React Spring Exploration

 The primary aim of this repository is to learn and assist others learn react spring by building fully animated e-commerce react components.
-This would eventually be connected to a [NestJs] backend to demonstrate Server-Side rendering of products and possibly images on the carousel.
+This would eventually be connected to a [NestJs] backend to demonstrate rendering of product data from backend to frontend.

 ## Todos

-- Set up tailwind css
+- Set up tailwind css ✅
-- Add basic ecommerce starter page
+- Add basic ecommerce starter page ✅
 - Add basic animation to any component for illustration ✅
-- Get better looking components from [shuffle.dev](https://shuffle.dev)
+- Get better looking Tailwind components from [shuffle.dev](https://www.shuffle.dev)
+- Animate carousel
+- Override existing animations with spring
 - Create NestJS API for products
+- Set up image upload for API
+- Map products to display on react component
+-

- **more incoming...**
+ **More incoming...**

 ## Contributions